VersusCenter

 Canon EOS R6 Mark II

-Canon's flagship full-frame mirrorless camera featuring advanced AI-powered autofocus, 6K video recording, and weather-sealed magnesium alloy body.
-Designed for professional photographers and videographers seeking cutting-edge performance.
+Canon's flagship full-frame mirrorless camera featuring advanced Dual Pixel autofocus, 6K internal recording, and improved ergonomics over the original R6.
+Designed for professionals prioritizing video and fast-moving subject tracking.

 Video